 A Jumbo “Junior Electro” game.

 In primary school, I soon built some little circuits myself when I got a box of electrical components, containing some wires and switches, a little doorbell and some light bulbs.
 Radio also caught my interest, particularly when I found an old tube radio, stored in the attic of my grandmother’s farmhouse.
-Encouraging my interest, my father then lent me a book that he had used during his service in the army: Radio- en Televisietechniek (“Radio and Television Technology”) by Wim van Bussel (Prisma, 1966).
+My father then lent me a book that he had used during his service in the army: Radio- en Televisietechniek (“Radio and Television Technology”) by Wim van Bussel (Prisma, 1966).
 I carefully read it and obtained a basic understanding of electron valves, transistors and the principles of radio and television.
 Then, when I was 10 or 11 years old, a “Philips Electronic” box allowed me to actually build some of the more advanced electronic circuits that I had read about, such as radios.
 The box contained a kind of breadboard and a set of electronic components (transistors, resistors, capacitors, etc.).
 Interesting to read now, many years later, that many have been strongly influenced by these kits in their choice of education and career!
-A classmate of mine also happened to own a Philips Electronic box, so soon we were not only building the included projects but also frequented the local electronic parts shop and soldered little (illegal) FM radio transmitters.
+A classmate of mine (who went on to study electronical engineering) also happened to own a Philips Electronic box, so soon we were not only building the included projects but also frequented the local electronic parts shop and soldered little (illegal) FM radio transmitters.

 My father’s book on radio and television technology by Wim van Bussel (Prisma, 1966).

 The electronics hobby continued well into the second or third grade of highschool, but then lost some momentum due to the time required for homework, listening to music, playing drums and, of course, playing electric guitar.
 Soon, it was time to leave school and enroll for university.
-Instead of choosing for an education in the field of electronics, I decided to choose something that seemed more adventurous to me and would allow me to travel abroad: Tropical Land Use at Wageningen University.
+Instead of choosing for an education in the field of electronics, I decided to choose something that seemed more adventurous to me (at that time) and would allow me to travel abroad: Tropical Land Use at Wageningen University.
 During my student days in Wageningen I was busy with many things (playing drums in a band, race rowing), and so it happened that my electronics hobby only resurfaced again in the new millennium, when I had started working as an agronomist in Indonesia.
 The internet had become mainstream by then and suddenly, schematics of stomp boxes and tube amplifiers (18watt.com) became easily available.
 My old interest was rapidly revived and I started reading about electronics again, refreshing and expanding my knowledge.

 Behind the drum kit during my student days in locally renowned funk-hop band “D-Upyoghurted”.
 Here we’re opening for Jan Akkerman in Ede, 1997.

 Back in the Netherlands, I bought my first tube amp, a Peavey Delta Blues that I mainly used for playing jazz in a bigband.
 Also, I built a fuzz-face effect pedal and started importing and refurbishing some vintage amps from the US, when the dollar rate was particularly favourable.
 Professionally, I successfully pursued my PhD degree, researching the sustainability of biofuels.
 Never having felt entirely at home in the scientific world however, working with guitars and amplifiers continued to help me relieve some stress and to stay connected with my real interests.
 The sheer joy that working with guitar amps gives me has eventually, in 2017, led to the decision to start a part-time business in building and repairing guitar amplifiers.
-Follow us on Twitter for real-time updates!
+To be continued… follow us on Twitter for real-time updates!